 What is the play about?
-Who are you looking for?

-How do I get audition materials?
+How do you get audition materials?

-When are the auditions?
+When and where the auditions?

-212).
+General auditions will be from 3:30-6:30 Monday through Wednesday in the Drama Room (PAC 212).
 Thursday dance auditions will be held on the Main Stage in the PAC from 3:30-7:00.
 Friday callbacks will be held from 2:00-6:00 on the Main Stage in the PAC.
 Don’t forget to sign up for an audition time on Monday through Wednesday.
 Everyone will come at 3:30 on Thursday for dance auditions.

-Callbacks will be held on Friday, January 11.
+Callbacks will be held on Friday, August 23rd.
 Be prepared to read, sing, and dance.

-The callback list will be posted outside the Drama Room and across the hall from the Activities Office at Xavier and in the Activities Center at Brophy Friday morning, January 11.
+The callback list will be posted outside the Drama Room and across the hall from the Activities Office at Xavier and in the Activities Center at Brophy Friday morning, August 23rd.

 Who will run the auditions?